YongDaLi/deltahappiness/README.md

 Would the world be a better or worse place if everyone looked the same?

+What factors drive the average age when people first have sex?
+Why is it so high in Singapore/Malaysia/India? http://chartsbin.com/view/xxj

 ## fun
 First to die in a horror movie?